vt-vl-lab/Guided-pix2pix/README.md

 You can specify which epoch to evaluate by specifying ```--epoch``` or use the default which is the latest epoch.
 Results will be saved in ```--results_dir```.

 **1. Pose transfer:**
+Please note that the inception score evaluation requires tensorflow.
+We evaluate with tensorflow 1.4.0.

 ```bash
 python evaluate.py --dataroot /root/DeepFashion/ --name pose --netG bFT_resnet --dataset_mode pose --input_nc 3 --guide_nc 18 --output_nc 3 --checkpoints_dir ./checkpoints/pretrained/ --task pose --results_dir ./pose_results